 Two Cities Working For Health Equity

 The partnership between Pittsburgh and Glasgow is focusing on innovative ways to address health inequity in the work toward resilience.
-Key partners in this project include Visible Hands, the Allegheny County Health Department, Resilient Pittsburgh, and representatives from the Glasgow Center for Population Health.
+Key partners in this project include Visible Hands, the Allegheny County Health Department, Resilient Pittsburgh, Resilient Glasgow and representatives from the Glasgow Center for Population Health.
 This project is made possible thanks to the Robert Wood Johnson Foundation.

-Glasgow’s Health Innovation
+Glasgow’s Multidisciplinary Innovation

 This collaboration creates a unique opportunity that aims to: